SpringRole/sv-us-docs/source/index.html.md

 ### Added
 - Three new APIs: Create, Get and Delete Webhook
-- Employee will receive email reminders to start filling up the form after getting invited from company
+- Candidate will receive email reminders to start filling up the form after getting invited from company
-- Once employee signs up, he will receive email reminders to create a password for his account
+- Once candidate signs up, he will receive email reminders to create a password for his account

 ### Changed
 - Postman collection link was updated to include the new APIs